Ultimate Software agrees to $11 billion buyout by investor group

-(Reuters) - Ultimate Software Group Inc said on Monday it agreed to be bought by an investor group led by private equity firm Hellman & Friedman for about $11 billion.
+(Reuters) - Ultimate Software Group Inc, a cloud-based human resources applications developer, said on Monday it agreed to be bought by an investor group led by private equity firm Hellman & Friedman for about $11 billion.

 The $331.50 per share all-cash offer is at a premium of 19 percent to the HR software provider’s closing share price on Friday.

-The investor group also includes Blackstone, GIC, Canada Pension Plan Investment Board (CPPIB) and JMI Equity.
+The investor group also includes Blackstone Group LP, GIC Pte Ltd, Canada Pension Plan Investment Board (CPPIB) and JMI Equity.

-The deal, which is expected to close in mid-2019, includes a 50-day “go-shop” period, which allows Ultimate’s board and advisers to consider alternative offers, the company said.
+HR software makers are benefiting from the growing tendency among enterprises to shift to cloud-based applications in a move to manage their payroll and human resources.

+Ultimate Software competes with its rivals, including Workday Inc, Automatic Data Processing Inc and Oracle Corp, to sell software to companies to help manage their employees.

+Hellman & Friedman had earlier taken human resources management software maker Kronos Inc private in 2007 for $1.8 billion.
+Blackstone also owns benefits and HR platform Alight Solutions LLC.

+Ultimate Software, which generated more than $1.1 billion in 2018 revenue, expects the deal to close in mid-2019.
+The company can also consider alternative offers in a 50-day “go-shop” period.

-Upon completion of the deal, Ultimate Software will continue to operate under Chief Executive Officer Scott Scherr and the existing senior management team.
+Upon completion of the deal, privately held Ultimate Software will be managed by its existing management led by Chief Executive Officer Scott Scherr.

 Goldman Sachs & Co LLC acted as financial adviser to Ultimate Software, while Qatalyst Partners was the financial adviser to the investor group.